 Jeremy Boggs:3D Printing, Electronics, Programming, Digital Humanities

 Interested in exploring the Makerspace?
 Have an idea to use microcontrollers or 3D modeling and printing technology to enhance your research or differently interrogate your assumptions?
-Check out our printer availability on our printer calendar.
-Stop by to talk to one of our Technologists, attend our maker workshops, or contact us at email@example.com to schedule an appointment with a Makerspace Technologist or Scholars’ Lab staff to discuss your planned project.
+Stop by to talk to one of our Technologists, attend our maker workshops, or contact us at firstname.lastname@example.org to schedule an appointment with a Makerspace Technologist or Scholars’ Lab staff to discuss your planned project.

 - FDM 3D Printers: MakerBot Replicator 2, Ultimaker 2, Lulzbot TAZ 5